-Photographer Matthew Rolston has appeared on a sampling of podcasts to discuss his career, his retrospective book and exhibition Hollywood Royale, the influence of Andy Warhol on the 1980s revival of Hollywood glamour and its impacts on celebrity culture, the effects of which we're still living with today, as well as ideas about fame, gender display, beauty, humanity, and what he refers to as the "glamour industrial complex."
+Photographer Matthew Rolston has appeared on a sampling of podcasts to discuss his career, his retrospective book and exhibition Hollywood Royale, the influence of Andy Warhol on the 1980s revival of Hollywood glamour and its impacts on celebrity culture, as well as ideas about fame, gender display, beauty, humanity, and what he refers to as the "glamour industrial complex."

 Celebrities from Oprah Winfrey to Prince and Beyonce have all appeared in front of Matthew Rolston’s lens.
-His glamorous photographs have appeared on the covers of Andy Warhol's Interview, Rolling Stone, Harper’s Bazaar, Vogue, GQ and many more.
+His glamorous photographs have appeared on the covers of Andy Warhol's Interview, Rolling Stone, Harper’s Bazaar, Vogue, and many more.
 Through the use of his signature lighting, Rolston has become an icon of Hollywood photography.
-Monocle Radio's New York Bureau Chief Ed Stocker met with Rolston to discuss Rolston's book and exhibition Hollywood Royale and to reflect on his extensive career.
+Monocle Radio's New York bureau chief Ed Stocker met with Rolston to discuss Rolston's retrospective book and exhibition Hollywood Royale and to reflect on his extensive career.

-KCRW's Art Talk, hosted by Hunter Drohojowska-Philp, presents a thought-provoking overview of Matthew Rolston's exhibition and book, Hollywood Royale: Out of the School of Los Angeles.
+KCRW's Art Talk, hosted by Hunter Drohojowska-Philp, presents a thought-provoking overview of Matthew Rolston's retrospective exhibition and book, Hollywood Royale: Out of the School of Los Angeles.
 Drohojowska-Philp is a cultural critic based in Los Angeles who covers the intersections of art and commerce.
 Here, she discusses the influences on Rolston’s Hollywood image-making – from the MGM portrait gallery photographer George Hurrell, to Paramount’s 1930s auteur Josef von Sternberg, and on to contemporary artists such as Andy Warhol.